 The shaking grate, baffle plate and other internal components that are in direct contact with the fire are all constituted as 'wear' components or consumables, as, they are exposed to the most wear.
 When used properly, these parts will last for many years, but overly vigorous use will naturally shorten the lifespan.
 The aforementioned parts are all easily replaced.

-If the baffle plate is damaged or warped and is not replaced in time, the top plate could become subject to excessively high temperatures, which may lead to damage here also.
+If the baffle plate and the cleaning door are damaged and not replaced in time, the stove top will be exposed to such high temperatures that it may be damaged.
+The cast iron baffle plate is replaced by dismantling the heat shields on the back on the stove.
+This allows free access to the two bolts that hold the baffle plate in place.
+Remove the two bolts, and you may now take the baffle plate out of the stove through the door.